Curvature homogeneous hypersurfaces in space forms: Preliminaries

 Hence, $\det A_{\xi_t}=(\gamma\alpha-\beta^2+c a^2)S_t^2 -2a\beta S_tC_t -c\epsilon a^2$, which must be a non--zero constant.
 Therefore, $a\neq0$ is constant, $\beta=0$, and $\gamma\alpha=-ca^2$.
 The lemma now follows easily.

-\begin{remark}\po {\rm Notice that the set $\Sigma$ of minimal points of $g$ appear only if $c=1$ and correspond to those points for which $h\to1$ in~\eqref{al1}.
+\begin{remark}\po {\rm Notice that the set $\Sigma$ of minimal points of $g$ is nonempty only if $c=1$ and it represents those points for which $h\to1$ in~\eqref{al1}.
 Therefore all minimal points are Veronese-like.
 Hence, the problem with the minimal points is that {\it any} pair of orthogonal tangent directions provides the same normal form~\eqref{al1}, thus they are not unique and the special frames in \lref{al} may not extend smoothly or continuously to the minimal points, even if isolated.} \end{remark}

 \begin{remark}\po {\rm Since the shape operator of $f$ restricted to $\Delta^\perp$ at the point $\xi_t\in\Lambda$ is $A_{\xi_t}^{-1}$, its mean curvature is $c\epsilon S_t(h^2-c)/ha$.
 Thus, in terms of the Gauss parametrization, the set of minimal points of (a maximal) hypersurface $f$, for $c=1$, is $\Lambda|_\Sigma$ together with the two surfaces $\{\pm\xi_1(p): p\in V^2\}\subset\Lambda$.
 In particular, $\Lambda|_\Sigma$ corresponds to the set of leaves of relative nullity of $f$ contained in its set of minimal points.
 Therefore, the exclusion of this set in \tref{main} is equivalent to the exclusion of the minimal points of $g$. } \end{remark}